balancer/code-review/rate-providers/SmardexRateProvider.md

 ## Conclusion
 **Summary judgment: USABLE**

 This rate provider should work well with Balancer pools.
+Upgradeability is guarded behind a multisig.